 Preparation is integral to identifying and preventing or diminishing the impact of a crisis.
 To meet this critical need, Steptoe helps clients conduct targeted internal investigations and draft crisis management plans and crisis communication plans.
 With Steptoe’s assistance, clients identify potential threats early and quickly implement agreed upon strategies.

 While the firm’s more than twenty-four practice groups support the Crisis Management practice, a core group of attorneys with specialized backgrounds comprise the practice’s leadership.
 In addition to impressive legal careers, these individuals have developed particular areas of expertise that make them uniquely suited to crisis management.

-Co-chair Shannen Coffin’s extensive background as a top lawyer in the federal government gives him unique insights into the operation of the Executive Branch, permitting him to understand governmental perspectives and anticipate effective responses.
-He recently served as Counsel to the Vice President of the United States, where he acted as the chief legal adviser to the Vice President and coordinated the Office of Vice President’s response to congressional inquiries and litigation.
+Shannen Coffin, for example, has extensive background as a top lawyer in the federal government gives him unique insights into the operation of the Executive Branch, permitting him to understand governmental perspectives and anticipate effective responses.
+He served as counsel to the Vice President of the United States, where he acted as the chief legal adviser to the Vice President and coordinated the Office of Vice President’s response to congressional inquiries and litigation.
 Previously, he served as Deputy Assistant Attorney General for the Federal Programs Branch in the Justice Department’s Civil Division, where he oversaw litigation on behalf of over 100 federal agencies, including frequent emergency litigation on behalf of the federal government.

 When a financial services firm came under a multi-front attack for its involvement with a tax shelter, Steptoe went on the offensive to deflect these attacks.
 The assaults began after the IRS challenged the tax shelter’s propriety.